mui/material-ui/docs/src/pages/components/transitions/transitions.md

 ## TransitionComponent prop

-A few of the Material-UI components accept a `TransitionComponent` prop to customize the transition.
-You can use any of the above components or a home-made one.
+The components accept a `TransitionComponent` prop to customize the default transitions.
+You can use any of the above components or your own.
 It should respect the following conditions:

-Accepts an `in` prop.
-This corresponds to the open / close state.
+- Accepts an `in` prop.
+This corresponds to the open/close state.
-Call the `onEnter` callback prop when the enter transition starts.
+- Call the `onEnter` callback prop when the enter transition starts.
-Call the `onExited` callback prop when the exit transition is completed.
+- Call the `onExited` callback prop when the exit transition is completed.
 These two callbacks allow to unmount the children when in a closed state and fully transitioned.